 Life Service Action is a separate ASAS National Initiative program based on National Service Learning standards and socioemotional learning activities.
 For 4.5 hours a week during the summer, students will have the opportunity to facilitate investigation, research, and identification of local community needs to which they can respond.
-Teachers, in a 1:15 student ratio, will assist students as they prepare their projects based upon the service goals they have identified.
+Teachers will assist students, in a 1:15 ratio, as they prepare their projects based upon the service goals they have identified.